EndlingAlien/Alien_Shop/README.md

 # Stellar Films

 **Stellar Films (Alien_Shop)** is a captivating, atmospheric Unity experience where you explore a quirky alien store through a network of surveillance cameras.
-This project is a tiny window into a strange, lively world — more vibe and immersion than game.
+This project is a tiny window into a strange, lively world.

 ---

 ## Why I Made This

-Also born from Unity’s Creative Core course, I took the asset base and ran wild with it—building new animations, menus, soundscapes, code, and VFX to create what I believe is my most immersive project yet.
+Also born from Unity’s Creative Core course, I took the asset base and ran wild with it.
 The alien theme let me flex some sci-fi world-building muscle.

 ---